Why study ecology in Tanzania?

 - Observe rare and endangered wildlife, such as the hawksbill sea turtles and Zanzibar red colobus monkeys.

-Previous college-level coursework and/or other significant preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
+Previous college-level coursework and/or background in environmental studies, ecology, biology, or related fields, as assessed by SIT.
 Swimming and snorkeling proficiency is strongly recommended.